BlessingBassey/hamoye_data_engineering_internship_courses/README.md

 ## Data Engineering/MLOps
 A part of data science that focuses on practical applications of data collection and analysis.
 ML Operations (MLOps) relates to managing production ML lifecycle.

+## Courses proper
+- `1st lesson` This is a `14 days Introduction to Python for Machine Learning course`, The course  explores how  machine learning techniques can be an invaluable tool for solving one of the grand challenges posed to humanity - climate change.
+At the of this course, I worked  on cleaning, wrangling, exploring, providing summary statistics and interesting visualisations on a public utility data containing millions of rows and tens of files in structured format.
+The jupyter note book `pandas` explains some of the techniques used (fully commented).